Find out what transactions to include in the amount you use to work out Stamp Duty Land Tax (SDLT).

 Items not included in the chargeable consideration

-When the sale price includes a payment for items that aren’t part of the chargeable consideration, they must be valued at a rate reflecting their fair market value.
+When the sale price includes a payment for items that are not part of the chargeable consideration, they must be valued at a rate reflecting their fair market value.

 For example, if the seller includes carpets in the sale, the buyer and seller must agree a fair price bearing in mind their age and quality.
 Subtract this from the price paid to get the chargeable consideration.

 The same rules apply if the seller includes moveable assets (for example, machinery) in the sale of a business.
 The part of the sale price allocated to such assets must be fair and reasonable.